TechWithRamaa/TechWithRamaa/README.md

 - **Core Strengths**: From **Data Structures & Algorithms** to **System Design & Distributed Systems**, I build robust, scalable systems that thrive under pressure
 - **Secret Sauce**: Toss in some **AI & Machine Learning**, **Prompt Engineering**, and **Design Patterns** to get the perfect outcome of innovation

-## ☕ About my Toolbox & the laboratory
+## ☕ About my toolbox & the laboratory

 &nbsp;&nbsp;&nbsp;&nbsp; Proficient in a diverse set of tools and technologies blessed by the **Cloud Native Computing Foundation**